Come as you are, leave changed.

 Meet our Speaker

-We will be hearing from Nathan in our large group sessions throughout the weekend.
+We will be hearing from Tom in our large group sessions throughout the weekend.
 Get excited to learn alongside those from your campus, and be ready to take home some applicable content that will deepen your understanding and relationship with God.

 Meet our worship leader